logoPostPlanify

 2. Use Native Analytics for Precision: Go to Instagram Insights > Total Followers and scroll down to "Most Active Times."
 This will show you the specific hours and days your unique audience is online.
 If your data shows a peak at 8 PM instead of 7 PM, trust your analytics and adjust your schedule.

 3. Optimize Story Timing: While Stories have a 24-hour lifespan, their initial viewership is key.
 Post your most important Story content—like a new product teaser or a poll—during one of these two peak windows to maximize immediate views and interactions.
-Beyond timing, you should also master the Instagram Story length for peak engagement to hold viewer attention.
+Beyond timing, understanding how views work on Instagram Stories helps you measure what's actually holding attention.

 Limitations & Edge Cases: